High Desert Midwifery, LLC

 Can children come to my appointments?

-How many clients do you take in a month?
+How many births do you take in a month?

 I don't want to have an ultrasound, do you require one?